-1. CDFA hereby awards an Agreement to the Recipient for the project described herein: The County will establish workplans for survey, inspection, and control of glassy-winged sharpshooter.
+1. CDFA hereby awards an Agreement to the Recipient for the project described herein: Grant recipient will establish workplans for survey, inspection, and control of the glassy-winged sharpshooter (GWSS).

-Project Title: County GWSS Program
+Project Title: Glassy-Winged Sharpshooter (GWSS) Program

 2. The Managers for this Agreement are: